hq9000/hq9000/_posts/2023-05-06-git-and-reaper.md

   <iframe width="100%" height="400" src="https://www.youtube.com/embed/TAnaKhtenPM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-## My git-based music workflow
+## My git-based music production workflow

-Although, when wearing a developer hat, I am normally in linux, for the music stuff, Windows is a better option.
+Although, when wearing a developer hat, I am normally in linux, for the music production stuff, due to the better availability of plugins and such, Windows is a better option.
 For Windows, you can install `git-bash`, and have all the git functionality at your fingertips through a command-line interface.

 First, I initialize a repository in the project directory.
 For me, it is most convenient to use a git bash command line terminal: